 Is DeFi safe after all the hacks?

 Established protocols with high TVL, public audits, and battle-tested code have proven more resilient than some centralized firms — Aave and Compound kept functioning through 2022 while Celsius and FTX failed.
-But “safer than a collapsed exchange” is not “safe.”
-Smart-contract abuses, liquidations, and stablecoin de-pegs are real and irreversible.
-Stick to long-established protocols, size positions conservatively, and never deposit money you can’t afford to lose.
+But “safer than a collapsed exchange” is not “safe,” and the same protocols have their own scars: Aave absorbed roughly $1.6m of bad debt from a manipulated CRV position in November 2022, Compound misdistributed tens of millions in COMP through a one-character bug in 2021, and Curve pools lost around $70m to a Vyper compiler flaw in 2023.
+Chainalysis logged 126 DeFi incidents in 2025 alone, totalling about $649m.
+Smart-contract abuses, liquidations, and stablecoin de-pegs are real, irreversible, and uninsured — losing a whole position is a genuine possible outcome.
+Stick to long-established protocols, size positions conservatively, and never deposit money you can’t afford to lose entirely.
+None of this is investment advice.

 What if I lose my private keys?